jadijadi/gittutorial/all-notes-from-tutorial.md

       decide which to keep and which to discard. you can also discard all the signs (\<\<, \>\> and ===)

-20. **Set Upstream Branch:**

-21. **Push with Upstream:**

 22. **Tagging:**

     Tags are used to mark specific points in the commit history.
     **also you can make versions for your application**

-    - Show all tags:
+    - To show all tags:
       ```
       git tag
       ```

-    - Create a tag for the last commit:
+    - To create a tag for the last commit:
       ```
-      git tag -a <tag-name or version-number> -m "Your message"
+      git tag -a <version> -m "Your message"
       ```
+      - -a, is to make an annotation, which stores the message, the tagger, the commit author and the dates.
+      - no need to put the version in the double quotation mark.

-    - Create a tag for a specific commit:
+    - To create a tag for a specific commit:
       ```
-      git tag -a <version-number> <commit-id> -m "Your message"
+      git tag -a <version-number> <commit-hash> -m "Your message"
       ```

-    - Search between tags (e.g., tags starting with 'v0'):
+      - You can use git log to see the history of all commits and then copy the hash of the commit action you want to label it.
+No need to put all the hash, even a few starting characters would work.

+    - To show a version with all the meta related to it (the message, the tagger, the dates and the detail of the last commit before annotating that version):
       ```
+        git show <version>
+      ```

+    - To show all the tags starting with 'v0':
+      ```
       git tag -l 'v0*'
       ```

-    - Push a specific tag to the remote:
+    - To push a specific tag to the remote:
       ```
       git push origin <tag-name>
       ```

-    - Push all tags to the remote:
+    - To push all tags to the remote:
       ```
       git push origin --tags
       ```
+      - tags do not make any changes to the working tree, and nothing will be added on the stage (you can verify this using git status).
+So, if you just use ```git push origin master```, nothing will be added to the remote.

-    - Switch to a Tag:
+    - To switch to a Tag:
       ```
-      git switch <tag-name>
+      git checkout <tag-name>
       ```
+      - It will take you back to the last commit of this version, however, as the git also tells you, it does not create a separate branch.
+So, if you make a new commit, this commit will not be made on this version, but it will directly be applied to the original branch you were working on.

-    - Verify your tag:
+    - To verify your tag:
       ```
       git tag -v <tag-name or version-number>
       ```

-23. **GPG Keys and Commit Signing:**
+23. **GPG Keys and Signing:**

     - Show all keys:
       ```